Head of Department

 “If you don’t know history, then you don’t know anything.
 You are a leaf that doesn’t know it is part of a tree”

-History studies at Pleckgate aims provides students with the skills to analyse and de-construct interpretations of the past in order for them to better understand the world today.
-We want our students to view and understand their present world by knowing who, how and what has helped to shape it.
-Knowing our students’ own heritage has helped to construct a curriculum that reflects culture, change and development showing how key events and individuals have shaped and impacted on history over time.
+History studies at Pleckgate aims provides pupils with the skills to analyse and de-construct interpretations of the past in order for them to better understand the world today.
+We want our pupils to view and understand their present world by knowing who, how and what has helped to shape it.
+Knowing our pupils’ own heritage has helped to construct a curriculum that reflects culture, change and development showing how key events and individuals have shaped and impacted on history over time.

 Enrichment plays a crucial role in our curriculum.
-Students need to understand local, national and international history.
-We immerse students in the history of our local community including the growth of cotton towns, castles and manor houses.
+Pupils need to understand local, national and international history.
+We immerse pupils in the history of our local community including the growth of cotton towns, castles and manor houses.
 Speakers are invited into school to share their experiences expert knowledge on topics such as the impact of the Indian Army in WW11.

-We are passionate about our curriculum and want students to be enquiring, challenging and excited about learning history; we want them to understand the relevance to today’s modern world and be able to make links over time.
-We have strong links with the Historical Association, attend and speak at events across the country and have used this knowledge to allow students to have what?
+We are passionate about our curriculum and want pupils to be enquiring, challenging and excited about learning history; we want them to understand the relevance to today’s modern world and be able to make links over time.
+We have strong links with the Historical Association, attend and speak at events across the country and have used this knowledge to help pupils develop excellent subject knowledge.